What is Periodontal Disease?

-Dr. Abdy Moshrefi and Dr. Nazanin Daneshmand are board-certified periodontal specialists who have been delivering outstanding results in treating gum disease for many years.
+Dr. Abdy Moshrefi and Dr. Nazanin Daneshmand are board-certified periodontal specialists who have been delivering outstanding results in treating gum disease for two decades.
 What’s more, they have been acknowledged by their peers for contributions to the field and are among the very best gum specialist Los Angeles.

 It is our patient-centric philosophy that has made us one of the top specialty practices that Los Angeles dentists refer their patients to for years.
 We work closely with our referring doctors to coordinate all dental work, keeping your comfort and well-being as our top priority.

 We take pride in making sure that our patients have all available treatment options presented to them in terms that they can understand.
 This way, they are well-informed before they make an important decision about their oral health care.
 We always make sure that you understand every step of the treatment plan before we proceed because we want you to be comfortable and relaxed, knowing that you are in professional hands.

 When it comes to your oral health, do your research and look for the best.
 Because you only have one smile.

 To schedule an appointment, click here or call (855) 245-1100.